Bernedoodle puppies litter

 Once again, let us tell you that they need regular exercise as they may suffer health issues because of a lack of exercise.
 At least, a walk for about an hour will be perfect for them.
 Like many other breeds, they do also need at least 30 minutes from you daily.

-If you have a tight schedule and cannot manage to give at least 30 minutes to your pets, you should not get a Bernedoodle, instead, you can go for an English Mastiff, Pug, or a Shih Tzu as these breeds don’t need much exercise.
+If you have a tight schedule and cannot manage to give at least 30 minutes to your pets, you should not get a Bernedoodle, instead, you can go for an English Mastiff, Pug, or a Shih Tzu because these breeds don’t need much exercise.

 Everything you need to know about Bernedoodle health